cemmanuelonyema/100-days-of-code/log.md

 **Today's Progress**: Finished the CSS Grid exercises on FreeCodeCamp.

-**Thoughts**: Missed yesterday due to a family emergency, today is Thanksgiving so I mostyly hung out with family, took time to code on my phone for an hour.
+**Thoughts**: Missed yesterday due to a family emergency, today is Thanksgiving so I hung out with family, took time to code on my phone for an hour.
 Also received "Javascript: The Weird Parts" course on Udemy as a gift from my mentor today!

 **Link(s) to work**
 1. [FreeCodeCamp- CSS Grid](https://www.freecodecamp.org/learn/responsive-web-design/css-grid/)